MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/event-hubs-readme.md

 If you are using Webpack v5, you can install the following dev dependencies

-- `npm install --save-dev buffer os-browserify path-browserify process`
+- `npm install --save-dev os-browserify path-browserify`

 then add the following into your webpack.config.js